 Furthermore, you can utilize this chat to get insights into their needs and wants and collect their information for follow-up tactics.
-Some studies show that users who are invited to chat are more than six times more likely to convert to customers than those who weren’t.
+Some studies show that users who are invited to chat are more than six times more likely to convert to customers than those who aren’t.

 Pre-chat surveys can help you collect valuable information and improve your customer service at the same time.
 Customers may spend time on your website and become interested in your services.
 However, they might have additional questions they wish to chat about.
 You can use pre-chat surveys to collect their information so you can contact them later.

 Creating quality content is one of the best ways to generate quality leads.
 By sharing relevant, accurate, and informative content, you can educate your audience, provide some expert insight, and build a reputation in the niche.
 You can attach downloadable material such as cheat sheets or pre-made forms that will help you collect information about future leads.

 Active Collab is a project-management software many working professionals endorse.
 The company invests in its blog to acquire new leads.
 On their blog, users can find downloadable material in abundance that they can access in exchange for an email address the company can later use for marketing purposes.